Coffee-93/Coffee-93/README.md

 ### Who am I?

 🏥 Data Scientist @ [HealthStream](https://www.healthstream.com/) on the AI & Data Outcomes Team.
-Currently interested in ML Deployment, NLP, and Search/Recommendations.
+Currently interested in NLP, getting models to production, and MLOps.

 💻 M.S. in Artificial Intelligence — concentration in Machine Learning, minor in Computer Science.